 When considering a shredding service, it’s important to look at specific document retention times.
 This can impact specific documents and timing for the shredding project.

-Prepare a Response
+Prepare a Data Breach Prevention and Response Plan

 It’s important to have a response plan to help navigate the path ahead.
 The plan describes proper procedures of what to do in the case of an attack.